Student Complaint Process

 The process is divided into an informal and formal process.
 Resolution may be reached at any stage of the process.
 Please see the information below for further details:

 Utica Universityrequires that you first make every effort to informally resolve a complaint or concern.
 It is important that you talk directly with the staff, faculty or administrator with whom you have a concern in order for them to have an opportunity to hear you and work with you to resolve the issue.
 As a professional courtesy, you are advised to:

 - Contact the University employee by phone to schedule an appointment

 - Be sure to identify yourself and provide contact information

 - Be clear about what your concern is and how you would like the issue resolved

-If your concern has not been resolved, you may consult with the Office of Student Success or the Office of Graduate Studies to assist you in attempting to resolve the matter.
+If your concern has not been resolved, you may consult with the Office of Student Success or the Office of the Provost to assist you in attempting to resolve the matter.

 Formal Complaint Process

 If you have exhausted the informal process and still have not resolved the issue, you may submit a formal complaint using the Utica University Student Complaint Form.
 This completed form should be submitted as soon as possible and no more than 60 days after the incident occurs.